ELondonJ/ELondonJ/README.md

 Portland State University.
 The site utilizes a single-page layout with a navigation bar at the top and about, resume, project and contact sections.

+The site is built using CSS, HTML, Boostrap and JavaScript.

+### Navbar
+The navigation bar is built Boostrap classes and the Boostrap JavaScript bundle were used for the navbar.
+### Animation
+On large and medium screen an interactive partical animation is displayed.
+I followed a tutorial by [Franks Laboratory](https://www.youtube.com/watch?v=XGioNBHrFU4) for the animation.